 Shameless have given a one-time nasty a truly stunning release, just make sure you don't eat before you view!

-Related show tags: 4 STARS, SHAMELESS MORE REVIEWS Black Moon Rising - Blu-ray review
+Related show tags: 4 STARS, SHAMELESS MORE REVIEWS Asylum - Blu-ray review

 Posted on Monday 22nd April 2019 Black Moon Rising Arrow Video Cetificate 15

 Most Sci-Fi thrillers from the 80s often suffered from lack of budget and lack of imagination as they tried to bring visions of tomorrow to an audience weaned on a diet of Star Wars and other such fodder.
 Black Moon Rising was different, it kept its hopes high but kept itself in the here and now and viewing some thirty plus years after its initial release only fashion and the odd dodgy piece of SFX lets its age be known.

 Tommy Lee Jones stars as Sam Quint, a master thief working for the government who hides a computer disc loaded with evidence of corporate crime in a prototype supercar, the Black Moon...SHARE: READ MORE Scared Stiff - Blu-ray review